ehorrent/With.Extensions/README.md

 To use the extension, your immutable class must define a **unique constructor**.

 ### Naming conventions
 By default, name of a constructor argument must match the name of a corresponding field/property (using **pascal case convention**).
-For example, if a constructor argument is named 'value', extension will search for a field/property named 'Value'.
+For example, if a constructor argument is named 'defaultValue', extension will search for a field/property named 'DefaultValue'.

 When calling **Create**, you can override default behavior by providing your own name converter.
-For example, if you use 'm_' prefixes :
+For example, if you use 'm_' prefixes like below :
 ```C#
   public class Immutable
   {